23 May Is there anything chiropractic can do for bed-wetting?

 Because the sacrum consists of separate segments during the early years of life, it is possible that misalignment of these segments can cause nerve irritation or facilitation.
-This nerve facilitation, especially to the area of the bladder, may be the cause of the inappropriate bladder function associated with bed-wetting.
+This nerve facilitation, especially to the area of the bladder, maybe the cause of the inappropriate bladder function associated with bed-wetting.

 As we have seen, the developing sacrum in the early childhood years remains highly mobile, existing as separate spinal segments.
-During this period, the sacrum can be subjected to repeated trauma from childhood falls and the early attempts at walking.
+During this period, the sacrum can be subjected to repeated trauma from childhood falls and early attempts at walking.
 This early trauma to the sacrum may be the major reason why bed-wetting in some patients ceases after the spine is adjusted.